Luton Van Conversion

 Trust me, if the van’s rocking, it’s damn windy outside.
 Meanwhile I’ll be tucked up nice and warm in this full size double bed.
 There’s enough height to sit up in bed (just about!) and access is via the ladder which hooks on when in use.
 During the day, the ladder just lies on the bed.

-We opted to go for a decent mattress, knowing how many miles of driving lie ahead.
-It’s a delightful memory foam mattress and is just amazing to sleep on.
+I opted to go for a decent mattress, knowing how many miles of driving lie ahead.
+It’s a lovely, firm mattress and is just amazing to sleep on.
 I made spacer bars for the walls around the mattress to keep the air circulating.
 Damp can be a major problem in a setup like this but we have full air circulation below and around the bed.
 There’s also a large skylight above which slides open completely (or just tilt) with slide over shutter, and an opening double glazed window in the bedroom too.

 I’ve made pine cupboards all around the van, giving plenty of storage space.
 They’re nice and solid and are fitted with magnet catches and struts inside the doors to hold them open.